by William C. Waterhouse

 Article V. Meetings.

-The regular meetings of each division shall be bi-weekly; but a meeting of the entire club may take place of either division, subject to call of the standing committee.
-[It is also tacitly understood that the secretary of division 'A" shall at a joint meeting of the club act as secretary for such meeting.]
+The regular meetings of each division shall be biweekly; but a meeting of the entire club may take the place of the meeting of either division, subject to call of the standing committee.
+[It is also tacitly understood that the secretary of division "A" shall at a joint meeting of the club act as secretary for such meeting.]

 Article VI.
 Amendments.

 This constitution may be amended by a two-thirds (2/3) vote of the members present at a joint meeting of the two divisions.